$\omega$PAP Spaces: Reasoning Denotationally About Higher-Order, Recursive Probabilistic and Differentiable Programs: Semantics

 In our development, PAP functions will play, at first order, the role that smooth functions play in the construction of diffeological spaces~\citep{baez2011convenient}, and that measurable functions play in the construction of quasi-Borel spaces~\citep{heunen2017convenient}.
 The change to PAP is essential: many primitives exposed by languages like TensorFlow and PyTorch fail to be smooth at some inputs, but virtually none fail to be PAP.
 And while PAP functions are all measurable, they helpfully exclude many pathological measurable functions, making it possible to prove stronger results through denotational reasoning.

-The development that follows generalizes PAP functions, so that we can talk about higher-order and partial PAP functions.
-To do so, it uses recently developed categorical techniques~\citep{vakar2019domain,vakar2020denotational,matache2022concrete} (see Appendix~\ref{sec:sound-adequate} for details).
+The development that follows generalizes PAP functions to cover higher-order and partial maps, using recently developed categorical techniques~\citep{vakar2019domain,vakar2020denotational,matache2022concrete} (see Appx.~\ref{sec:sound-adequate}).\footnote{Full paper with appendices is available at \url{https://arxiv.org/abs/2302.10636}.} First, we introduce a term for the valid domains of PAP functions.

+\begin{definition}[c-analytic set] A set $A \subseteq \mathbb{R}^n$ is \textit{c-analytic} if the inclusion $A \hookrightarrow \mathbb{R}^n$ is PAP.\footnote{Equivalently, $A$ is c-analytic if and only if it is equal to a countable union of (possibly overlapping) analytic subsets of $\RR^n$ (Cor.~\ref{cor:disjointness}).} \end{definition}